carlosberrio/simple_shell/README.md

 ## Project description:
 This project is a simple version of the linux shell made for Holberton School.
+At the end of this project, students should be able to create a simple shell console.

 ## Requirements:
 **General**